Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 • Say NO to unnecessary stimulants.

 The use of stimulants is commonplace in the trucking industry.
-While these drinks can provide your mind and body with a short-term artificial boost of energy and alertness, these will take a toll on your health.
+While these drinks can provide your mind and body with a short-term artificial boost of energy and alertness, they will take a toll on your health.
 Coffee will even dehydrate you.
-It is a good idea to cut back on these stimulants, but it’s best if you can completely avoid these.
-Our body has its way of telling us when it needs rest; do not bypass this using these drinks.
+It is a good idea to cut back on these stimulants, but it’s best if you can altogether avoid them.
+Our body has its way of telling us when it needs rest; do not bypass this by drinking these drinks.

 • Take advantage of any exercise opportunity.

-It’s not every day that you get the chance to park your truck near a running track or in a truck stop with gyms and fitness centers, but this shouldn’t stop you from performing simple exercises to sweat your body toxins out.
+It’s not every day that you get the chance to park your truck near a running track or in a truck stop with gyms and fitness centers, but this shouldn’t stop you from performing simple exercises to sweat out your body toxins.
 It could be as easy as doing an abdominal crunch and shoulder shrugs at red lights.
+Staying active is one of the most effective ways to combat driver fatigue and remain alert behind the wheel.

 If you have a folding bicycle, you can have it stowed in your truck’s sleeper-berth compartment.
 While you’re safely parked at a truck stop, ride around the area, or find small bike trails to follow.
 You can also run or walk several times around your truck or do a few squats at the truck stops.
-Doing some stretches when fueling your vehicle won’t hurt as well.
+Doing some stretches while fueling your vehicle won’t hurt either.

 • Maintain good personal hygiene.

-Personal hygiene for those who are on the road is much different from those who are at home.
-Always pack shower essentials like soap, towels, clean clothes, and shampoo.
+Personal hygiene for those on the road is quite different from that of those at home.
+Always pack essential shower items, such as soap, towels, clean clothes, and shampoo.
 Bring your oral hygiene kit, which includes a toothbrush, toothpaste, and mouthwash.
 Don’t forget your deodorant.
-Bring baby wipes as well since it can substitute for a shower if there are no truck stops nearby or if you get stranded, and you can’t drive to the nearest stop.
-It is always advisable to have enough hand sanitizers and alcohol on hand.
+Bring baby wipes as well, since they can substitute for a shower if there are no truck stops nearby or if you get stranded, and you can’t drive to the nearest stop.
+It is always advisable to have a sufficient supply of hand sanitizers and alcohol on hand.

 • Protect yourself against the sun.

 Exposure to direct sunlight can lead to sunburns and other skin diseases, including skin cancer.
-While on the road, be aware of the amount of sun you get exposed to.
-If you are always driving in broad daylight, keep yourself protected from the harsh sun rays by wearing sunglasses, applying a decent amount of sunscreen, parking in the shade, and many others.
+While on the road, be aware of the amount of sun you are exposed to.
+If you are always driving in broad daylight, keep yourself protected from the harsh sun rays by wearing sunglasses, applying a generous amount of sunscreen, parking in the shade, and taking other necessary measures.

-Managing your stress while on the go is vital to your overall health and wellbeing.
-Plan your trips and stops carefully to give yourself ample time to reach your destination safely.
+Managing your stress while on the go is vital to your overall health and well-being.
+Plan your trips and stops carefully to ensure you have ample time to reach your destination safely.
 This will save you from the stress of rushing, which can cause accidents.
-If you think you are getting stressed out, know what causes it, and find ways to distract yourself.
+If you think you are getting stressed, know what causes it and find ways to distract yourself.
 Pull over to the safe side of the road and rest for a while.
 If you need to keep going, try listening to your favorite music.
-Avoid pushing yourself past the point of exhaustion as it can take a toll not only on your physical but also on your mental health.
+Avoid pushing yourself past the point of exhaustion, as it can take a toll not only on your physical but also on your mental health.

 • Take care of your mental health.